-- 4.4.59 It is important to read this policy in conjunction with Policy CC8 on safeguarding amenity, as most of the planning issues associated with house extensions relate to impacts on neighbours.
-Policies on private outdoor space (H9), loss of trees (EN14) and the Council's SPG on House Extensions are also relevant.
-The policy relates to all types of extension and ancillary accommodation, such as porches, dormer windows and ancillary buildings (e.g. garages and sheds). - 4.4.60 Reading is a dense urban area, and there is limited land for new housing development.
+- 4.4.71 It is important to read this policy in conjunction with Policy CC8 on safeguarding amenity, as most of the planning issues associated with house extensions relate to impacts on neighbours.
+Policies on private outdoor space (H10), loss of trees (EN14) and the Council's SPG on House Extensions are also relevant.
+The policy relates to all types of extension and ancillary accommodation, such as porches, dormer windows and ancillary buildings (e.g. garages and sheds). - 4.4.72 Reading is a dense urban area, and there is limited land for new housing development.
 When household needs change, particularly through growing families, the ability to extend a house can give an alternative to moving to a larger property, often in a less accessible location, or out of the Borough.
 Such a movement of families can act against creating mixed communities.
 Therefore, it is important to ensure that, where a household wishes to stay in an existing house, there is as much flexibility as possible to do so.
-However, extensions can cause undesirable planning issues, and these must be addressed in policy. - 4.4.61 Extensions to the side and front of houses are particularly visible.
+However, extensions can cause undesirable planning issues, and these must be addressed in policy. - 4.4.73 Extensions to the side and front of houses are particularly visible, although rear extensions may also be visible from streets, public spaces and footpaths.
 In these cases, it is important to reflect the character of the street and ensure that an extension is not visually dominant in a way that detracts from its surroundings.
 Extensions should reflect the building line, or, preferably, be set back from the building line.
 They should also ensure that, where gaps between dwellings are a key part of the character of the street, they are retained.
-Some types of additions, for example box-shaped dormer windows facing the highway, are unlikely to be acceptable under the terms of this policy. - 4.4.62 A number of demographic trends are also at work in Reading, including an ageing population, as well as less traditional household arrangements.
+Some types of additions, for example box-shaped dormer windows facing the highway, are unlikely to be acceptable under the terms of this policy. - 4.4.74 A number of demographic trends are also at work in Reading, including an ageing population, as well as less traditional household arrangements.
 The provision of ancillary accommodation, such as granny annexes, can be one housing solution to some of these trends.
 However, this ancillary accommodation should not be a way of introducing new dwellings by stealth.
 Therefore, planning conditions and, where necessary, obligations will ensure that extra accommodation remains ancillary to the main dwelling.
 Ancillary accommodation could be considered a separate dwelling where it:

-- Is self-sufficient in terms of facilities e.g. kitchens and bathrooms; - Has its own front door without internal links to the main house; and/or - Has its own external facilities, e.g. access, drive, garden; or has scope for these external facilities to be easily created. - 4.4.63 There is a substantial amount of changes that a householder can now make to their property without needing planning permission.
-Whilst this policy cannot be applied to developments that do not need permission, it nevertheless serves as a useful guide on how to minimise effects of the development. - 4.4.64 Some rear extensions, within certain size parameters, do not require planning permission, but rather need to apply for prior approval.
+- Is self-sufficient in terms of facilities e.g. kitchens and bathrooms; - Has its own front door without internal links to the main house; and/or - Has its own external facilities, e.g. access, drive, garden; or has scope for these external facilities to be easily created. - 4.4.75 There is a substantial amount of changes that a householder can now make to their property without needing planning permission.
+Whilst this policy cannot be applied to developments that do not need permission, it nevertheless serves as a useful guide on how to minimise effects of the development. - 4.4.76 Some rear extensions, within certain size parameters, do not require planning permission, but rather need to apply for prior approval.
 If an adjoining neighbour objects to the application, the Council may determine the application on amenity grounds only.
-In these cases, the principal policy that will be used is CC8 (Safeguarding Amenity).
+In these cases, the principal policy that will be used is CC8 (Safeguarding Amenity). - 4.4.77 Where a house extension is proposed that would affect a listed or locally-listed building or its setting, the application should be determined in line with relevant policies for heritage (EN1, EN4 and EN6).